 Together as an EMDR team we work to explore and integrate these separate parts within the psyche, to help all of your parts to heal and work in harmony rather than in conflict.
 This can often require patience and detective work but the results can be life changing.
 The goal is to help you grow the compassionate, caring, curious, creative, connected adult parts that we all possess to a greater or lesser degree.

-For more see the Internal Family System by Richard Schwartz.
+For more see the Internal Family System (IFS) by Richard Schwartz.
+I recently led a workshop for therapists exploring ways of combining IFS therapy with EMDR.